- 01 The Disk Is Write Protected

-Note that this method can also be applied to remove the read-only state on your files.
+Note that this method can also be applied to remove the read-only state on your files to normal.

 Step 1.
 Connect your USB or pen drive to PC.

 Step 2.
-Open Windows File Explorer, locate and right-click on the USB which is write-protected, and select "Property".
+Open Windows File Explorer, locate and right-click on the files or folder which is write-protected in your USB drive, and select "Property".

 Step 3.
 Go to the General tab, uncheck "Read Only", click "Apply" and "OK" to finish.